Constitutional institution

+By country

 Role of the constitutional institutions inside government reflects each constitution's national context and identity.

+Germany

-For example, according to the German constitution, only five institutions are regarded as constitutional institutions (Verfassungorgane) in German federal government, reflecting classic structure for separation of powers; 'Bundesrat' and 'Bundestag' of German legislature, President and Cabinet of German executive, and Federal Constitutional Court of German judiciary.
+According to the German constitution, only five institutions are regarded as constitutional institutions (Verfassungorgane) in German federal government, reflecting classic structure for separation of powers; 'Bundesrat' and 'Bundestag' of German legislature, President and Cabinet of German executive, and Federal Constitutional Court of German judiciary.

+South Africa

-However, modern constitution such as South African constitution creates various government institutions directly by itself, which has similar role as independent agency in classic government structure.
+Modern constitution such as South African constitution creates various government institutions directly by itself, which has similar role as independent agency in classic government structure.
 This so called 'Chapter nine institutions' of South Africa are explained as constitutional attempt to guarantee accountability of government, yet there are also worries as these new 'constitutionally independent' agencies can create tensions inside separation of powers between traditional branches and institutions of South African government.
 These modern independent agencies created directly by constitution sometimes fails to achieve its expected role, as their level of institutional independence varies according to specific political situations.